There are no upcoming shows for this artist.

 During his development as a jazz composer, Gillece worked closely with saxophonist Ken Fowser in a co-led project.
-The pair have four acclaimed albums released by Posi-Tone including 2009’s Full View, 2010’s Little Echo, 2011’s Duotone, and 2013’s Top Shelf.
+The pair have four acclaimed albums released by Posi-Tone which include 2009’s Full View, 2010’s Little Echo, 2011’s Duotone, and 2013’s Top Shelf.
 All four have received international acclaim and extensive radio play.

 Gillece has also been featured as a sideman on more than 30 other recordings.
 The most recent of these include albums by the Posi-Tone collective New Faces, Walt Weiskopf, Michael Dease, Melody Gardot, and Ensemble Novo, a Philadelphia-based group dedicated to Brazilian repertoire.

 Gillece continues to tirelessly play and compose for new projects based all over the tri- state area.
 He has performed his music throughout the country at venues like Lincoln Center, the Kennedy Center, the Kimmel Center, Smalls Jazz Club, Smoke Jazz Club, Fat Cat, Yoshi's, Chris’ Jazz Cafe, and many others.
 He has also appeared at festivals worldwide, including the North Sea, Montreux, Nice, Molde, Ghent, Montreal, and Toronto festivals.

 In addition to his robust performance life, Gillece also has a burgeoning career as a music educator.
 Gillece is a member of the faculty at New Jersey City University and Rowan University, where he teaches vibraphone and jazz ensembles.
 In addition to the various workshops he has been asked to give at colleges and universities across the world, he has prepared over 200 lessons for online instruction on vibesworkshop.com, which benefits percussion students internationally.